lruepke/HTF_lecture/source/lectures/L01/Installation.rst

     * Python is used by many different tools on your computer, which probably expect that just calling python will use the Python (and additional packages) installed by the operating system.
 None of these will be available to Miniconda's Python.

-    * The conda environment we will create contains several binary dependencies and we not want to interfer with defaults on your system when, e.g. compiling software unrealted to our lecture.
+    * The conda environment we will create contains several binary dependencies and we do not want to interfer with defaults on your system when, e.g. compiling software unrelated to our lecture.

 Create a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^